imgk/shadow/README.md

 If you are using OpenWrt, you need to configure firewall.

 ```
+# set tun name in the config.json
+export TunName=utun

 # configure firewall for OpenWrt
 iptables -I FORWARD -o $TunName -j ACCEPT
 iptables -t nat -I POSTROUTING -o $TunName -j MASQUERADE